 - oxycodone and acetaminophen (Percocet, Roxicet)

 Any painkiller can be considered illicit if the person takes it knowingly without a prescription.
 Other types of common illegal painkillers include heroin, fentanyl, carfentanil, U-47700, and other synthetic opioids.

 Treatment for opiate and opioid painkiller addiction usually begins with a medically-assisted detox.
 During this process, patients are monitored around-the-clock for several days while their body rids itself of drugs and alcohol.
 Medical staff note vital signs and administer medication to treat withdrawal symptoms.

 After detox is complete, patients are urged to participate in a 30-60 treatment program which includes either an inpatient or outpatient treatment format or a combination of both.
 Both tracks include group and individual therapy and counseling, group support meetings, and holistic approaches such as music therapy.

-Outpatients can choose to live in a private residence or a local sober living environment while they transition their normal lives outside of the center.
+Outpatients can choose to live in a private residence or a local partnered supportive housing environment while they transition their normal lives outside of the center.
 After formal treatment has completed, patients can participate in alumni activities and continue their recovery journey under the recommendation of an individualized aftercare plan.

 We Accept Most Insurance Plans!

 Don’t wait any longer to demand the best for yourself.
 Harmony Recovery Group believes in your future.
 Send a message to receive more information.